-Having recently discovered a mild (O.K definitely NOT mild) obsession with Spanish culture I decided to invest a month exploring all things Spain and it ended in one pretty sensational city, Barcelona.
-I met up with a long lost flat mate from Melbourne and we decided to tackle the city in 10 days, with a beach trip up north to Tossa De Mar just for good measure.
+Having recently discovered a mild (O.K definitely NOT mild) obsession with Spanish culture I decided to invest a month exploring all things Spain.
+It all ended in one pretty sensational city, Barcelona.
+I met up with a long lost flatmate from Melbourne and we decided to tackle the city in 10 days.
+Plus a beach trip up north to Tossa De Mar just for good measure.
 Read on for some hot tips of where to go, see and eat!

 Hire a bicycle

 Barcelona is riddled with eye catching architecture, beaches oozing oily limbs and tapas restaurants that could fill you up with scent alone.
 And all of this can be viewed on two wheels.
 The city is very cycle friendly – although you won’t see much lyrca here moreover; frilly dresses, red lipstick and straw hats as people get from A to B. Getting lost really is the best way to see the city.

 Check out the brilliance that is: Antoni Gaudi